rosspeters6/pangram-game/README.md

 # pangram-game
 This program is a game that picks a pangram out of a dictionary and scrambles the word.
+It writes the word to an output file, called ".answer" by default.

 A "pangram" is a word that uses seven unique letters.
 A "perfect pangram" is just a seven-letter word.